hyron-group/hyron/readme.md

 > ### _static_ **getInstanceManager** () : Object<baseURI, ModuleManager>

-This method used to get all app instance created
+Used to get all app instance created

 ---